Table of Contents

 Test Execution can be performed using the automation testing tool directly or utilizing the management tool, which will invoke the automation tool.

 Test Automation is now widespread across industries, be it Retail, eCommerce, Banking, or Insurance.
-By having ideal tools and a well-designed automation testing strategy, you can dramatically speed up your software development lifecycle while expanding test coverage.
+By having ideal tools and a well-designed automation testing strategy, you can dramatically speed up your enterprise software development lifecycle while expanding test coverage.